Kometa-Team/Overlay-Reset/README.md

 ### Local Install Overview

-PMM Overlay Reset is compatible with Python 3.11.
+PMM Overlay Reset requires Python 3.11 or later.
 Later versions may function but are untested.

 These are high-level steps which assume the user has knowledge of python and pip, and the general ability to troubleshoot issues.